Each of these classes is a “single serving”: They are one day projects, most lasting 2 to 3 hours.

 Average cost is $25 for the first hour, $15 each additional hour, with a 2 hour minimum, plus the cost of items given by the instructor.
 Lessons are provided at your home or business.
 A travel fee of .58/mile each way will apply – for example, if your location is 15 miles from Gilroy, CA your cost would be $17.
 Students prepare cakes and ingredients according to simple recipes provided.

-Discounts are given for multiple students when you arrange to host the classes.
-Lessons are taught using many tools shared by the instructor so there is no need to purchase your own.
+Discounts are given for multiple students (5% for every additional student up to 25%).
+Lessons are taught using many tools shared by the instructor so there are very few you need to purchase on your own.

 Basic Cake Decorating I: Demonstration Class